Michael-lazenby/azure-network-protocols/README.md

 <h2>Other port practice</h2>
 <h3>Connecting with SSH</h3>
 <p>
 I connected to the Ubuntu VM using SSH.
-While connected to the Ubuntu I created a new directory using the mkdir command and added a file to the directory using the touch command.
+While connected to the Ubuntu VM I created a new directory using the mkdir command and added a file to the directory using the touch command.
 <img src="https://i.imgur.com/4RHnH8G.png" width="80%" alt="Disk Sanitization Steps"/>
 <h3>DNS traffic monitoring</h3>
 <p>